-Joe Gomez brings over 44 years of experience in all facets of infrastructure, including planning, design, construction, operations, and maintenance.
-During his career he has worked in private land development, for the Florida Department of Transportation, as a consultant and most recently for the City of Miami Beach in public works.
+Joe Gomez brings over 45 years of experience in all facets of infrastructure, including planning, design, construction, operations, and maintenance.
+During his career he has worked in private land development, for the Florida Department of Transportation, as a consultant and currently for the City of Miami Beach in public works.

 Joe is a proud alumnus of Miami-Dade College and Florida International University.
 He has been a registered professional engineer since 1985 and holds certifications in Advance Maintenance of Traffic, Florida DEP Stormwater Inspector and FDOT QC Manager.
 He served as Adjunct Professor at the University of Miami for the Fall/Spring 2020/21 School Year and is a member of the University’s CAE Industry Board.